-Council officers have reviewed the Background Paper and EIE and have prepared this submission to DPE.
-Whilst Council officers generally support the intent of the review, this submission raises concerns regarding the inconsistencies between the controls in Camden's current DCPs and the proposed Greenfield Housing Code.
+Council officers have reviewed the Background Paper and EIE and have prepared a draft submission to DPE for the consideration of Council.
+The draft submission raises concerns regarding the inconsistencies between the controls in Camden's current DCPs and the proposed Greenfield Housing Code.

-It is also questioned whether the proposed Greenfield Housing Code is inconsistent with the draft South West District Plan, as many of the proposed complying development controls prioritise the supply of housing over the delivery of high quality urban design, amenity and sustainability outcomes.
+It is also questioned whether the proposed Greenfield Housing Code is inconsistent with the draft South West District Plan as many of the proposed complying development controls prioritise the supply of housing over the delivery of high quality urban design, amenity and sustainability outcomes.

-Concerns are also raised regarding the proposed measures to address the 'barriers' to complying development which include amendments to approvals under the Roads Act, imposing deferred commencement conditions for CDCs on unregistered lots, amending Local Government Act approval regulations, and allowing CDCs to be lodged and approved over registered easements.
+Concerns are also raised regarding the proposed measures to address the 'barriers' to complying development which include amendments to approvals under the Roads Act 1993, imposing deferred commencement conditions for CDCs on unregistered lots, amending Local Government Act approval regulations, and allowing CDCs to be lodged and approved over registered easements.